-The AbaQulusi Municipality continuously endeavours to achieve best practice policies and procedures when managing the administration and operations of the assets of the Municipality.
+The Abaqulusi Local Municipality continuously endeavours to achieve best practice policies and procedures when managing the administration and operations of the assets of the Municipality.

 In order to enable and enhance the productivity of the municipality's business units it is critical to make use of the latest means of communication technology.
-Based on this, cellular phones are allocated for sound business reasons, primarily for receiving business calls and making business calls when not located in the office.
+Based on this, cellular phones allowances are allocated for sound business reasons, primarily for receiving business calls and making business calls when not located in the office.

-The purpose of this Policy is to develop a means of managing these tools/assets in an effective and efficient manner.
-This document is an enhanced compilation of all previous documents/policies on this topic.
+The purpose of this Policy is to provide access to official usage these tools in an effective and efficient manner.